-On January 8, 2021, upon achievement of the second tranche milestone, the Company issued and sold 87,259,605 shares of Series B redeemable convertible preferred stock at a price of \$0.52 per share, for total gross and net proceeds of \$45.4 million.
+On January 8, 2021, the Company issued and sold 87,259,605 shares of Series B redeemable convertible preferred stock at a price of \$0.52 per share, for total gross and net proceeds of \$45.4 million.

 On February 9, 2021, the Company completed its IPO.
-Upon closing of the IPO, all shares of Series A-1, A-2 and B redeemable convertible preferred stock then outstanding automatically converted into 24,924,501 shares of common shares.
+Upon the closing of the IPO, all shares of Series A-1, A-2 and B redeemable convertible preferred stock then outstanding automatically converted into 24,924,501 shares of common shares.
 Upon conversion of the redeemable convertible preferred stock, the Company reclassified the carrying value of the redeemable convertible preferred stock to common shares and additional paid-in capital.